 Upon arriving onshore, each zodiac group got a short briefing by an expedition leader of what to see on this landing, where to go, and approximately what time to return to the beach to head back to the ship.
 The shore time was usually between 1.5 – 2 hours.
 The five zodiacs were constantly running back and forth to the ship.
 Some people would go back to the ship earlier than the allotted time and a few of us (especially us photographers) might stay a little longer on shore.
 It always worked out!

 The afternoon landing at Damoy Point began around 5pm.
 By this time, it was snowing.
 The landing was at the rocky site of another Gentoo penguin colony.
 After checking out the penguins, I took the fairly long walk along a snowy path to two colorful former refuge huts – one British and one Argentine.
 You can go inside the British hut, which has been restored to show life for the men stationed there between 1975-1993 – it was very interesting.
 Such hearty souls!

 Landing #3 – Almirante Brown station

 We woke the next morning to a beautiful clear-skied day for our landing at Almirante Brown (our 2nd continental landing) in the gorgeous Paradise Harbor.
 Brown is an Argentine scientific research station.
 It was a permanent base until 1984, and now is only open during the summer season.
-The base had just closed for the season by the time we arrived there (on 2/27).
+The base had just closed for the season by the time we arrived there (on Feb.
+27).
 Darn!
-It would have been interesting to meet some of the scientists but still fun to walk around the area.
+It would have been interesting to meet some of the scientists, but it was still fun to walk around the area.